mapbox/togeojson/README.md

 # Convert things to GeoJSON.

 This converts less-cool formats to GeoJSON, so you can use GeoJSON.
+It's not done yet.
+KML is first, GPX is second, GeoRSS is third.
+It'll be dependency-free and compatible with any system that has an XML parser (IE7+) and probably systems without one via polyfills (nodejs).

 ## FAQ